-After a rather tortuous two hour trip from Incheon Airport I finally reached the W and upon entering my first impressions were that I’d set foot on the set of a James Bond film!
-Instead of a standard hotel entrance the lobby was a combined with a multi-level lounge/bar complete with cool lighting, egg-pod shaped seats, a DJ playing techno music and expensively-dressed people floating around (not to mention all the rather beautiful women).
-This isn’t your father’s 5 star hotel.
+After a rather tortuous two hour trip from Incheon Airport, I finally reached the W and upon entering my first impressions were that I’d set foot on the set of a James Bond film!
+Instead of a standard hotel entrance the lobby was combined with a multi-level lounge/bar complete with cool lighting, egg-pod shaped seats, a DJ playing techno music and expensively-dressed people floating around (not to mention all the rather beautiful women).
+This isn’t your father’s 5-star hotel.

-Breakfast was an equally luxurious affair with a fabulous array of fresh food from around the world to suit anyones taste.
+Breakfast was an equally luxurious affair with a fabulous array of fresh food from around the world to suit anyone’s taste.
 I went back for seconds and thirds but still didn’t quite manage to try everything!
-Unfortunately I was too busy eating to take any photos but take it from me this something not to miss (at 38,000 KRW per head you wouldn’t expect anything different).
+Unfortunately, I was too busy eating to take any photos but take it from me this is something not to miss (at 38,000 KRW per head you wouldn’t expect anything different).

 All good things have to come to an end and after a great weekend, it was time to come back down to earth.
 The next hotel I moved to was a complete disaster but I’ll save that story for another time.
 After staying at the W anywhere else was going to be a disappointment and whilst I doubt I’ll be returning anytime soon if you have deep pockets I highly recommend giving the W experience a try – they have uniquely designed places worldwide.